 Full tuition and fees are typically required when auditing any class.
-See Auditing Courses section.
+See Auditing Courses section of this document.

 Continuing/Adult Education Fees

 Students carrying 15 or more credits per term, excluding adult or continuing education classes, do not pay additional fees.
 Students pay the adult education tuition cost listed in addition to their regular tuition and fees.